webplatform/docs/css/properties/mask-composite/index.md

 {{Page_Title}}
 {{Flags
-|State=Not Ready
+|State=Almost Ready
-|Editorial notes=Add description and compatibility.
-'''As of time of writing, this property is not yet implemented in most browsers.'''
+|Editorial notes=As of time of writing, this property is not yet implemented in most browsers.
 |Checked_Out=Yes
 }}
 {{Standardization_Status|W3C Last Call Working Draft}}